We are constantly updating our practices in order to achieve the best outcomes for the students at Saint Paul’s.

 The school found that the programme was successful last year with improved learning, motivation and engagement leading to a number of very positive outcomes for its students.
 Several students joined the programme who had been predicted to achieve poor GCSE results but, via the programme, and working with the students’ parents, those students achieved much improved results.

-Mr Mike Whiteside, Senior Assistant Headteacher, explains: “At Saint Paul’s we have a very strong and caring ethos and commitment to the students from all staff, coupled with a genuine desire to achieve the very best for our children.
+Mr Mike Whiteside, Deputy Headteacher, explains: “At Saint Paul’s we have a very strong and caring ethos and commitment to the students from all staff, coupled with a genuine desire to achieve the very best for our children.
 With the Raising Achievement Programme we recognize and celebrate the students’ achievements and this positive climate, in turn, makes them want to attain.”